 Barbara’s Guidelines for building your own set of landscape pastels

-Ideally, you should have a range (a light, medium and medium dark value) of both warm and cool blues, purples, greens, oranges and earth tones (such as raw and burnt umber and sienna, caput mortem, and English red).
+Ideally, you should have a range (a light, medium and medium dark value) of both warm and cool primary and secondary colors: red, yellow, blue plus purples, oranges and greens, and some earth tones (such as raw and burnt umber and sienna, caput mortem, and English red).
 You will also need 2 - 3 tints of white in the lightest values, and several intense darks, such as Sennelier black green and indigo blue tone, and Schmincke Purple 2.
 Terry Ludwig has some wonderful dark red-violets, especially V 100 and V120.
 I often use use Terry's Red 220 and Dark Green 610 for the base of my darks.
 You can supplement these basic colors with a few brights.
 E.g, permanent yellows and reds are useful to have.
 For greys, I frequently use a range of blue violets and red violets, but you can also purchase a variety of premixed greys such as Terry Ludwigs Essential Greys set or Unison's grey set.
 The important thing is to have a range of both warm and cool greys.
 If you have any questions, please don't hesitate to contact me (e-mail: firstname.lastname@example.org).
 The brands of soft pastels I prefer are Schmincke, Sennelier, Terry Ludwig, Great American.
 I also use Art Spectrum's Extra Soft Tints of Warm Whites set, some Unison and some Mount Vision.
 In addition, I sometimes use harder pastels (Rembrant and Nu-Pastel brands) when I'm doing underpaintings or glazing.
 Visit the Dakota Art Pastel website, www.dakotaart.com, to view a chart of the relative softness of the various brands.
 When ordering open stock, Dick Blick (www.dickblick.com) or Dakota Art Pastels (dakotart.com) generally have the best selections.

 Here is a list of my basic open stock soft pastels: